What tanks are currently in service with Russia? Tank division Modern tank forces

 Economist, mathematician.
 30 years of experience in government statistics.
-Date: 7 June 2019.
+Date: June 7, 2019.
 Reading time 6 min.

-The battle tank appeared in the First World War.
+A battle tank appeared in the First world war.
 It was designed to overcome miles of trenches and obstacles along the Western Front.
-For the first time, fighting vehicles of the British and Germans fought among themselves.
-Their strength continues to be the main symbol of power for any modern land army.
-It is not so easy to realistically calculate how many tanks there are in Russia.
-The Ministry of Defense of the Russian Federation does not disseminate such information.
-So you can only use expert assessments, data published in the report "Russia's Military Posture - Ground Forces Order of Battle" by the American ISW (Institute for the Study of War) and the international online publication Global Firepower (GFP).
+They fought each other for the first time combat vehicles British and Germans.
+Their strength continues to be the main symbol of power for any modern ground army.
+It’s not so easy to actually calculate how many tanks there are in Russia.
+The Russian Ministry of Defense does not disseminate such information.
+So you can only use expert estimates, data published in the report “Russia’s Military Posture – Ground Forces Order of Battle” by the American ISW (Institute for the Study of War) and an international online publication Global Firepower(GFP).

 The potential of the Russian Federation among the strongest armies in the world

-Despite advances made on the modern battlefield, the battle tank remains the main spearhead for ground offensive units that combine firepower and mobility in a single system (Global Firepower).
+Despite the advances made on the modern battlefield, the battle tank remains the main spearhead of attack for ground offensive units, combining firepower and mobility in unified system(Global Firepower).

 The US M1 Abrams have been in service for a little less than a quarter of a century – the vast majority in the US Army.

-"Type 96" prevails in the People's Liberation Army of China.
+The Type 96 is prevalent in the People's Liberation Army of China.

-Number of tanks in Russia
+Number of tanks in the Russian Federation

 There is no data here about the outdated, but still combat-capable T-55, T-62 and T-64.
-They are stored in reserve, but there are a lot of them - about 8 thousand (about 2.8 thousand of them T-55, up to 2.3 thousand - T-64, 1.6 thousand - T-62).
+They are kept in reserve, but there are a lot of them - about 8 thousand (about 2.8 thousand of them are T-55, up to 2.3 thousand - T-64, 1.6 thousand - T-62).

 Table 1.
-Characteristics of armored vehicles of the Russian army, thousand units
+Characteristics of armored vehicles of the Russian Army, thousand units.

 Source: "Army Bulletin"